 Paul spoke the truth in love (Eph.
 4:15).
 We are obliged to follow his example, and we owe it to ourselves to examine ourselves carefully to see that we actually do so.
 Sometimes truth uttered under the influence of the Spirit of God, cuts to the heart; and results in the death of a faithful servant of God.
 But God would have just the truth spoken; his servants ought to rejoice at the privilege of obeying His will; and finally, it is exactly the need of those whom God would have hear it.
 It will make obedient hearers free, purify his soul.
 One must not weigh what may result from the careful delivery of the truth against the obligation to deliver it.
 Nor must one positively prove to the hearer that he speaks in love.
-But he should himself know that he does. and seek honestly so to express and impress himself and his message.
+But he should himself know that he does, and seek honestly so to express and impress himself and his message.
 "Just so I tell the truth" is not the extent of the duty.
 Study to know and tell the saving truth well, and tell it to honor its Author and in the love of it, and because of the inextinguishable love for the fallen race, its power will save; knowing departure from the truth reveals no love for man or God, and cancels selfrespect.
 There's danger in not speaking the truth, and it is not a difficult thing to do.
 There's danger, too, in not "speaking the truth in love."
 Let us not sort the commandments and ask "Which?"

--Ben J. Elston.
-DeRidder, La.
+-Ben J. Elston, DeRidder, La.

-Our new, 1937 song book, compiled by Will W. Slater, is now ready.
-Service Songs is similar in contents as our 1936 book, a "Semi-Hymnal," 192 pages, about 100 old standard songs and hymns, and about 100 of the very best new songs.
+Our new, 1937 song book, compiled by Will W. Slater, is now ready. | Service Songs is similar in contents as our 1936 book, a "Semi-Hymnal," 192 pages, about 100 old standard songs and hymns, and about 100 of the very best new songs.
 Most of the new songs are good gospel songs, useful for church service.
 Some new songs are for class and convention.
 We believe you will like this book.
-Twenty thousand copies of our 1936 book sold, and we have tried to make this one as good, spent laboring with the two congregations in a if not better.
-We guarantee satisfaction, or monmission field, near Competition, Mo.
-In the ey will be refunded, 192 pages, bound in "Cardwain," 198 songs, 35c per copy; \$3.60 per dozen: \$13.00 per fifty; \$25.00 per hundred, prepaid.
+Twenty thousand copies of our 1936 book sold, and we have tried to make this one as good, if not better.
+We guarantee satisfaction, or money will be refunded, 192 pages, bound in "Cardwain."
+198 songs, 35c per copy; \$3.60 per dozen; \$13.00 per fifty; \$25.00 per hundred, prepaid.
 You will find far more of the old songs in this book than the average church will ever use, besides the splendid list of fine new songs.
 Why not keep up the singing interest in your congregation by buying new books?
-Send all orders to.
+Send all orders to,

-Homer L. King, Publisher.
-Route 2, Lebanon, Ma
+Homer L. King, Publisher, Route 2, Lebanon, Mo.

-Entered as second-class matter March 24, 1932, at the postoffice at Lebanon, Missouri, under the Act of March 3, 1879.
+Entered as second-class matter March 24, 1932, at the post-office at Lebanon, Missouri, under the Act of March 3, 1879.

 J. D. Phillips Bronte, Texas

-Homer L. King
+Homer L. King Lebano n, Mo.

 Homer A. GayR.
+2 Lebano n, Mo.

-Homer L. KingRoute 2, Lebanon, M 10.
-H. E. Robertson, AssistantPhillipsburg, M so.
+Homer L. King Route 2, Lebanon, I 110.
+H. E. Robertson, Assistant Phillipsburg, M. Иo.